 PCC is committed to creating and fostering a learning and working environment based on open communication and mutual respect.
 If you believe you have encountered sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin, veteran status, sex, sexual orientation, gender identity, or disability please contact the Office of Equity and Inclusion at (971) 722-5840 or firstname.lastname@example.org.

-- Student Rights and Responsibilities: A syllabus must include a link to Student Rights and Responsibilities [www.pcc.edu/about/policy/student-rights/] or a general statement like the sample below.
+- Student Rights and Responsibilities: A syllabus must include a link to the Student Rights and Responsibilities Handbook [www.pcc.edu/about/policy/student-rights/] or a general statement like the sample below.
 It also may reference the individual policies separately; see examples in Suggested Content below.

 - Flexibility statement